Research Motivating Problem:

 The project will investigate the full range of improvements that can be achieved by fully integrating the Haldex system with Volvo’s vehicle motion management controller.
 Expected improvements over conventional electronically-controlled pneumatic braking systems (EBS) include: improved emergency braking performance in straight-line and brake-in-turn scenarios; improved electronic stability control (ESC) performance; improved real-time knowledge of road conditions and brake system capability; improved manoeuvrability (through the use of actuator coordination).

-Doktor at Applied Mechanics, Vehicle Engineering and Autonomous Systems
+Doktor vid Chalmers, Mechanics and Maritime Sciences, Vehicle Engineering and Autonomous Systems

 Cambridge, United Kingdom